Varshitha-0706/Varshis_Analytics-Sphere/README.md

 > This repository showcases a structured collection of my academic learning and practical work in `Data Science`. `Machine Learning`. `SQL`. `Python`. `Excel`. `Big Data`. `Power BI`
+>

-It is organized systematically into subject-wise folders containing notes, assignments, weekly materials, and implementation resources for efficient learning and revision.
+Designed to organize notes, projects, assignments, interview resources, and hands-on implementations for efficient learning and revision in one place.

 ## 📂 Repository Structure 👀
 ```